Erik Petersen (rower)

-Erik Petersen (born 23 September 1939) is a retired Danish rower.
+Erik Petersen (23 September 1939 – 21 February 2025) was a Danish rower.
 Together with Bjørn Hasløv, Kurt Helmudt and John Hansen he won a gold medal at the 1964 Summer Olympics and a silver medal at the 1964 European Championships in the coxless fours event.
 He also won a bronze medal at the 1970 World Rowing Championships with another team.